 Study items to be considered include, but are not limited to:

-– What are the requirements for conformance, interoperability and benchmark testing of cloud, SDN and NFV?
+– What are the testing framework for conformance, interoperability and benchmark of cloud/edge computing, SDN and NFV?

-– What kind of test suites are needed for testing of cloud, SDN and NFV, including conformance, interoperability and benchmark aspect?
+– What kind of test suites are needed for testing of cloud/edge computing, SDN and NFV, including conformance, interoperability and benchmark aspect?

-– How to establish automated testing system for cloud, SDN and NFV to improve testing efficiency?
+– How to establish automated testing system for cloud/edge computing, SDN and NFV to improve testing efficiency?

-– What kind of test suites are needed for testing of services implemented by cloud, SDN and NFV?
+– What kind of test suites are needed for testing of services implemented by cloud/edge computing, SDN and NFV?

 – What collaboration is necessary to minimize duplication of efforts with other SDOs?